vincentspinosa/Algorithms_Race__Python3/README.md

 -----------------------

-This program races several algorithms (developed from scratch), to determine which one sorts an array the fastest.
+This program, made in Python 3.7, races several algorithms (developed from scratch), to determine which one sorts an array the fastest.

 It is up to the user to indicate the number of values contained in the array (the values will be random).